memfault/interrupt/_posts/2020-11-10-the-best-and-worst-mcu-sdks.md

 The latest is called STM32 Cube, which replaces the venerable Standard Peripheral Library.
-While Cube introduces a lot of complexity, it does so for a good reason: the STM32 family has grown to include 14 distinct series of MCUs from the very low power L0 to the very high performance H7.
+While Cube introduces a lot of complexity, it does so for a good reason: the STM32 family has grown to include 14 distinct series of MCUs from the very low power L0 to the very high-performance H7.

 #### Why the rating